entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 ``` sh
 ent prj deploy
 ```
-See [this tutorial](../../tutorials/create/pb/publish-project-bundle.md) for more details.
+See [Build and Publish a Project Bundle](../../tutorials/create/pb/publish-project-bundle.md) for more details.

-### Install the bundle into an Application
+### Install the Bundle into an Application
 The CLI allows you to install a bundle without the need to access the Entando App Builder.

 Note: A bundle must be deployed before it can be installed.